• Skip to primary navigation

 Example 7

-Run the above code using shortcut key F5 or manually then it returns the result as zero.
-Because the very first character of the string we have supplied is a non-numerical character so, the result is zero.
+Run the above code using shortcut key F5 or manually, then it returns the result as zero.
+Because the first character of the string we supplied is non-numerical, the result is zero.

 VBA Val Example 7-1